chivicoko/taskify/README.md

-# Taskify App - Technology for Organizationa Purposes
+# Taskify App - Technology for Organizational Purposes

 This project can be viewed at [Taskify](https://chivicoko.github.io/taskify/).